 - 2.1.1 Besides the S(K)PIs required by Regulation (EU) 390/2013, this section provides an analysis of additional performance measurements using information from the EASA's Occurrence Database^{xi}.
-More precisely, the section presents the review of ANS-related accidents and serious incidents extracted from the EASA database for the duration of the performance Scheme, covering the period 2009 2017.
-The scope of the review is Commercial Air Transport (CAT) fixed wing aeroplanes above 2,250 kg maximum take-off mass and it covers the EU 28 States plus Norway and Switzerland (SES States). - 2.1.2 This additional analysis brings value to the performance review of safety as it provides an overview of the ANS-related safety occurrences with highest risks at EU-level^{xii}.
+More precisely, the section presents the review of ANS-related accidents and serious incidents, as defined by ICAO Annex 13, extracted from the EASA database for the duration of the Performance Scheme, covering the period 2010 2018.
+The scope of the review is Commercial Air Transport (CAT) fixed wing aeroplanes above 2,250 kg maximum take-off mass and it covers the 28 EU States plus Norway and Switzerland (SES States). - 2.1.2 This additional analysis brings value to the performance review of safety as it provides an overview of the ANS-related safety occurrences with highest risks at EU-level^{xii}.
+'ANS-related' and 'ANS contribution' have been defined as follows: